fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

  ![](app://assets.2k.com/1a6ngf98576c/GD9LvUFudIxdwupVMllJA/ea474689b3f3d5b793d3d190a6b096d7/CivVII_French-Empire.jpg)

-If you’ve been chasing a Geographic Society victory, you might have noticed some balance quirks.
+If you've been chasing a Geographic Society victory, you might have noticed some balance quirks.
 We made some key changes to improve how this victory feels and plays, including removing the chance for Artifacts to run out in the game, and making it harder for players to breeze through this path when no other players are aiming for this victory.

 Here are those key changes: